Stocks and Broths with Rachael Mamane

 Our classes greatly depend on enough students pooling their money together to purchase the meat needed for each class.
 For each class, we order all animals several weeks ahead of time.
 If everyone dropped out of the class at the last minute, you are still technically the owners of those animals.
 For this reason we must have a refund policy that covers the cost of the animals no matter if a student can make it or not.
 If you wish to still get your share of meat, even though you can’t make the class, we can arrange for that but will need to know ahead of time.
 Our policy is as follows:

-- If students cancel with less than 2 day’s notice before the class date: 0% will be refunded.
+- If students cancel 0 to 5 days before the class date: 0% will be refunded.

 We reserve the right to cancel or reschedule any class due to low attendance or other conflicts.
 If this occurs, all participants will be notified and offered a refund or a spot in other scheduled classes.